ramiev/IrrigationSystem/README.md

- beacuse of low water pressor a water pump and pump circute add to the system. arduino pin 3 controls the pump motor speed using Pulse Width Modulation duty cycle: between 0 (always off) and 255 (always on). due to power supply limitation DutyCycleOn set to 160
+ beacuse of low water pressor a water pump and pump circute add to the system. arduino pin 3 controls the pump motor speed using Pulse Width Modulation duty cycle: between 0 (always off) and 255 (always on). due to power supply limitation DutyCycleOn set to 160. sensorButton pin changed to 0.